Qantas posts huge loss, says no international flights until October | Malay Mail

 Joyce noted that the company had already seen revenue fall A$4 billion during the first half of 2020, bringing the total impact of the pandemic to A$11 billion.

-“That is a massive number, probably a bigger number than any other company in Australia is experiencing because of Covid,” he told a press conference.
+“That is a massive number, probably a bigger number than any other company in Australia is experiencing because of Covid,” he told a news conference.

 Joyce pushed back the expected resumption of international passenger flights from July to the end of October, but said the cost of keeping those planes on the ground was largely being offset by increased freight operations.